 The data at the location specified by the source space pointer for the length specified by the source length is compressed and stored at the location specified by the result space pointer.
 The actual result length is set to the number of bytes in the compressed result.
 The source data is not modified.

 The value of both the source length field and result area length field must be greater than or equal to zero.
 If either of these conditions is not met, a template value invalid (hex 3801) exception is signalled.
 If the length of the compressed result is greater than the value in the result area length field, a materialization length invalid (hex 3803) exception is signalled.

 The compression algorithm field specifies the algorithm used to compress the data.
-Generally, the zlib deflate algorithm tends to compress better than the IBM LZ1 algorithm or the simple TERSE algorithm.
-The zlib deflate algorithm also allows a bias to be specified as a hint to the system to choose between speed of compression versus compression size.
-If the zlib hardware acceleration feature is available on the machine, it might be used when the zlib deflate algorithm is specified.
-No hardware acceleration feature is available for the IBM LZ1 algorithm or the simple TERSE algorithm.
+The IBM LZ1 algorithm tends to produce better compression on shorter input strings than the simple TERSE algorithm.
 The algorithm choice is stored in the compressed output data so the Decompress Data (DCPDATA) instruction will automatically select the correct decompression algorithm.

 Only scalar (non-pointer) data is compressed, so any pointers in the data to be compressed are destroyed in the output of the Compress Data instruction.